 - making certain foods (like cake) in single servings and freezing them versus having an entire cake hanging out on a kitchen counter for a week

 - not watching food related TV shows too often

 - changing driving routes to avoid seeing certain restaurants, bakeries, etc…

 - coming up with ideas for socializing with others that doesn’t always involve food

-- eating in only 1 spot, as we like to do at our healthy weight loss spa by keeping all food in our Green Mountain at Fox Run dining room
+- eating in only 1 spot, as we like to do at our healthy retreat (that many people think of as a weight loss spa) by keeping all food in our Green Mountain at Fox Run dining room

 In what ways is food exposure a challenge for you?
 What helps you manage food exposure based cravings?